mbushyeager05/music-for-designing/README.md

-# Randomized Design Inspiration
+# Music for Designing

-> Randomized inpspiration to hopefully spark design ideas.
+> Randomized music that is fun to listen to while designing.

 ## What is this?
-- Website that generates random quotes and colors of inspiration.
+- Website that generates random music.

 ## How does it work?
 - Predefined quotes and colors are loaded from a JSON file